ramonuki/learningtech/src/content/docs/javascript/inicio.md

 ---
-title: Chapter 2.
-Lexical Structure
+title: Introducción a JavaScript
-description: Revision de la estructura de JS
+description: Introducción a JavaScript.
 ---
 # Introduccion a javascript
 ---